We use cookies on our website. A cookie is a small piece of data that a website stores on the visitor’s computer or mobile device.

 Note: institution, city and country of origin for statistical purposes are determined from the full IP, then stored and aggregated before a mask is applied.
 Europa Analytics uses an IP de-identification mechanism that automatically masks a portion of each visitor's IP (Internet Protocol), effectively making it impossible to identify a particular Europa visitor via the sole IP address.

 Europa Analytics automatically deletes visitors' logs after 13 months.
-Anonymised and aggregated data are stored for an indefinite period by the European Commission for analysis purposes.
+Aggregated data are stored for an indefinite period by the European Commission for analysis purposes.

 The EDPS is active on three social media platforms.
 Our presence in the Twitter, YouTube and LinkedIn communities strengthens our online presence and visibility.